 Property and flavor: taste astringent.

-Brief introduction: Cat's claw is a twining, woody vine that grows throughout the tropics of the South America continent.
+Brief introduction: Cat's claw is a twining, ligneous vine that grows throughout the tropics of the South America continent.
 The herb derives its name from its claw-shaped thorns.
 It is used as alternative medicine in the treatment of a variety of ailments.

 Botanical source: Common herbal classics defined the herb Cat's claw as the dried root bark of the species (1).
 Uncaria tomentosa.
 It is a plant species of the Uncaria genus, the Rubiaceae family (madder family).
 The dried root bark is used medicinally.
 This commonly used species is introduced:

-Botanical description: Unicaria tomentosa is a large woody vine that grows up to about 30 meters long, 8~25 cm in diameter near the base, vigorous and evergreen, spiny climbing shrub scrambling into other plants and attaching itself by means of its stout, recurved spines, the bark is longitudinal fissures that range from yellow to yellow-green.
+Botanical description: Unicaria tomentosa is a large ligneous vine that grows up to about 30 meters long, 8~25 cm in diameter near the base, vigorous and evergreen, spiny climbing shrub scrambling into other plants and attaching itself by means of its stout, recurved spines, the bark is longitudinal fissures that range from yellow to yellow-green.
 The leaves are simple, opposite, elliptic, or ovate.
 The size of leaves ranges from 7 to 18 cm in length and from 4 to 13 cm wide.
 The leaf margins are entire, with a roundish base.
-The spines are woody and occur in pairs, they are curved like a cat's and thorn-like.
+The spines are ligneous (woody) and occur in pairs, they are curved like a cat's and thorn-like.

-The flowers are bisexual and sessile.
+The flowers are hermaphroditic and sessile.
 The calyx is tubular, 1 to 2 mm in length and 1 mm in diameter.
 The corolla is 7 to 12 mm long, 4 mm in diameter, and contains 5 roundish lobes.
 The stamens are in fives and fused.
 The anthers are 1 mm in length; the stigma elliptical.
 The ovary is inferior.
 The fruits are elliptical, 6 to 8 mm in length, and 4 to 6 mm wide.